open-wc/open-wc/docs/faq/component-libraries.md

   A growing family of elements with default styling for Bootstrap, Bulma, and Material, as well as a solid white- label basis for extending the underlying functionality with your own custom designs.
 - [Bolt](https://boltdesignsystem.com/)

-  A family of web components built with first class participation in the Twig templating system for PHP in mind backed by an expansive catalog of usage variants.
+  A family of web components built with first-class participation in the Twig templating system for PHP in mind.
+This set is backed by an expansive catalog of usage variants.
 - [Elix](https://component.kitchen/elix)

   The Elix project aims to create a universal library of all general-purpose user interface patterns commonly found in desktop and mobile UIs, where each pattern is implemented as a well-designed, attractive, high-quality, performant, accessible, localizable, and extensively customizable web component.